 May 15 – October 15

 Full-time during retreat season with time off in between sessions.
 Exact calendar determined in early spring.

-Knoll Farm’s Chef is the person most responsible for delivering our mission to guests around food.
+Knoll Farm’s Cook is the person most responsible for delivering our mission to guests around food.
 Of course, this includes sourcing and preparing fantastic local meals, but it’s also about interacting with clients and fellows on diet, cooking and health.
-The chef interacts closely with the farm as well, and has nearly unlimited creative opportunities to bring food to our community.
+The cook interacts closely with the farm as well, and has nearly unlimited creative opportunities to bring food to our community.

 Hours per week: avg.
 30 (varying week to week based on bookings)